awslabs/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/targets/timestream_for_influxdb/transform/README.md

 aws s3 rm s3://<S3 bucket name>/<Timestream database name>/<Timestream table name>/unload-<timestamp>/line-protocol-output --recursive
 ```

+Note that if [validation](../validation/README.md) is required, it is recommended to perform cleanup after the final validation stage.

 ## Limitations

 The following limitations should be considered before transforming Timestream for LiveAnalytics records to line protocol: